 We originally posted this article about the Mi Band 6 in February 2021; however, our commitment to bringing you the most up to date news means we have updated the design information based on online leaks in March 2021.
 Read on for the latest update.
+Since the Mi Band 6 in now GA – see our full review of the Mi Band 6 here.

 The Xiaomi Mi Band 6 release date isn’t known, but we can make an educated guess that it’ll be in June if we look at their previous release patterns.
 But what we don’t know much about is the specification.
 Still, we can speculate.